 So, people come to plan their elopements for all sorts of reasons.
-Perhaps you are choosing something more flexible and small because COVID has affected your wedding plans.
-Or perhaps you are psyched that the pandemic has made it easier for you to explain to your family that you always wanted to elope in the first place!
+Perhaps you are choosing something more flexible because of COVID or perhaps you are psyched that the pandemic made it easier for you to explain to your family that you always wanted to elope in the first place!

 That is awesome, and however you come to an elopement, know that you can have a beautiful and meaningful ceremony.

 Choosing a more intimate celebration of your wedding means you get to focus on the most important things – you and your partner.

 I approach elopement photography with two goals – document your joy together, and make sure the photos feel natural and intimate.

 If you are planning on eloping in Minneapolis or St Paul, I have some tips to keep in mind and also some suggestions for your photography.
 I also offer special elopement photography packages for weekday weddings (Monday – Thursday) and for winter weekends.